San Diego Domestic Violence Defense Lawyer

 Anyone who has been in a domestic violence situation knows that when police are called its likely someone will be arrested.
 The police who come out may be city police or sheriff’s department depending on where you live.

-Usually police will separate the parties involved and make sure that any children in the home are safe.
-If there has been any violence or threats of violence police will take statements and photo’s of the scene.
+Usually, police will separate the parties involved and make sure that any children in the home are safe.
+If there has been any violence or threats of violence police will take statements and photos of the scene.
 There is often a difficult choice for police who have a situation where both parties were being violent or threatening violence.
-Often its not the person who called police that gets arrested for domestic violence.
+Often it’s not the person who called the police that gets arrested for domestic violence.